cliphy/cliphy.github.io/pubs.markdown

 *Zhicheng Luo*, Duoying Ji, *B. Ahrens* (2024) Assessing Sources of Climate Model Discrepancies in Frozen Soil Regions by Contrasting CMIP6 and LS3MIP.
 Subm. to The Cryosphere

-P. Berrocal, ... *B. Ahrens* ...
-(2024) Response of the Mediterranean Sea surface circulation at various global warming levels: A multi-model approach.
-Subm. to GRL

 *Hamouda, M.E., C. Czakay, B. Ahrens*.
 On Convection During Vb-Cyclone Events in Present and Warmer Climate.
 GRL.
 Subm.

 *Pothapakula, P.K., A. Hoff, A. Obermann-Hellhund , T. Keber,  B. Ahrens